Gaebabi/UnityScripter-GPT/README.md

-# UnityScripter-GPT
+# 🎮 UnityScripter-GPT 🧠
 Generator Unity C# scripts with GPT for your prototype project

-## Features
+## 🚀 Features

-- Generate a JSON-formatted list of required C# Unity scripts.
+- 📋 Generate a JSON-formatted list of required C# Unity scripts.
-- Breakdown of each script into smaller scripts.
+- 🔍 Breakdown of each script into smaller scripts.
-- User-friendly command line interface.
+- 🙌 Finally, Create C# script files.

-## Installation
+## ⚙️ Installation

 This project requires Python 3.6+ and pip.
 After cloning the repository, run the following command to install the required libraries: